azn-abel/kreate/README.md

 kreate simplifies the syntax of the above command to:
 `kreate deployment > sample-deployment.yaml`

-While kreate doesn't allow the variety of options that `kubectl create` does (--image, --namespace, etc.), the resulting manifest file can still be easily edited in VSCode, Vim, or any other editor of your choice.
-Even with all the options that kubectl offers, manual edits are likely needed before applying the manifests in any case.
+While kreate doesn't allow the variety of options that `kubectl create` does (--image, --namespace, etc.), manual edits and review are likely needed before applying the manifests regardless, which (in my opinion) defeats the purpose of having so many options.

-Additionally, with `kubectl create`, some beginners may struggle with figuring out and remembering which command to run and which options are required for each component.
-To name a few of these disrepancies:
+Additionally, `kubectl create` has some features that can get pretty annoying when it comes to generating manifests:
 - Generating pod manifests is done with `kubectl run`, *not* `kubectl create`, which can lead to confusion
 - Generating any manifest files requires the `--dry-run=client` and `-o yaml` options, which become annoying to type out every time
 - Manifests for some components (such as NetworkPolicies) cannot be created with `kubectl create`.

+**To be clear:** `kubectl create` is not a bad option for quickly creating K8s components, it's just not necessarily optimized for generating manifest files, which is sometimes more helpful.